 Chairman

-Dhahabu Bulk Traders is the vehicle we built to do that.
-I serve as Chairman.
-Our first product is a luxury tea brand sourced from the Mt.
-Kenya foothills, positioned at the top of the premium tea market rather than the mid-tier.
+Stir Me (a luxury Kenyan tea house drawing from the Mt.
+Kenya foothills) and Guka's (single-origin Kenyan Arabica, founded 1981) are the first two lines on the pipe — both independent businesses, both passed our filter, both heading to Baku in our first containers.
 The strategy aligns directly with the Tea Act of 2020, the Agricultural Sector Transformation and Growth Strategy (ASTGS), and the BETA value-chain priorities — Dhahabu is the kind of value-added agricultural export Kenya's policy environment is built to enable.
 We have a letter of support from the Ministry of Agriculture and Livestock Development (MOALD) confirming that alignment.

 Outcome